ympbyc/LittleSmallscript/thoughtsOnNotationOfClassDefinition.md

 !
 ```

 It uses specialforms and you do not see many specialforms in Smalltalk source code.
 Therefore I think the ideal way to define classes should not need any specialforms.

 Solution
 --------
-If we were to define these methods in the language the compiler is targeting (javascript in this case):
+If we were to define the following methods in the language the compiler is targeting (javascript in this case):

 ```javascript
 Function.prototype.subclass = function (Constructor) {